ariane-h/raincheck/README.md

 const configKey = "key_lives_here";
 ```

-Limitations: the AccuWeather API only allows 50 requests per day.
-If that's met, delete the app from AccuWeather and create a new app, updating the API key in the config file.
+Limitations: the AccuWeather API allows 50 requests per day.
+When that's met, delete the app from AccuWeather and create a new app, updating the API key in the config file.

 To run: in index.html, right-click and select 'open with Live Server' (requires Live Server extension for VS Code).
 The app will run in the browser on port:5500